Kingerthanu/Assembly_Calculator/README.md

  First input is going to be a number specifying which operation you want to do ( 1 addion | 2 subtraction | 3 multiplication | 4 division | -1 EXIT ), the remainding two numbers will be signed integer values.

+This Program Was Really Fun Honestly And Taught Me A Lot About Registers In Assembly And How To Follow Standards For Defining Input Registers And Output Registers.
+With Division We Have Some Interesting Behaivor As From Assemblys Way Of Doing Calculations We Can Return Divison With Remainder Which Is Cool.

+This Program Helped Break That Stigma I Had With Assembly As Being Scary As Honestly Isn't That Crazy After Building Your First Thing As Long As You Have Proper Tabs On What You Are Working With.

+I've Been Able To Really Interpret How Code "Flows" In Assembly As Learning Differences Between Varying Logistical Jumps Was Cool.

 <img src="https://github.com/Kingerthanu/assembly_Calculator/assets/76754592/d60c88c0-27b9-40f6-9a21-734159c51813" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/assembly_Calculator/assets/76754592/d60c88c0-27b9-40f6-9a21-734159c51813" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/assembly_Calculator/assets/76754592/d60c88c0-27b9-40f6-9a21-734159c51813" alt="Cornstarch <3" width="55" height="49"><img src="https://github.com/Kingerthanu/assembly_Calculator/assets/76754592/d60c88c0-27b9-40f6-9a21-734159c51813" alt="Cornstarch <3" width="55" height="49">